 A note about project administrators

-A project administrator in Jira is someone who has the project-specificproject permission, but not necessarily the Jira Administrator .
+A project administrator in Jira is someone who has the project-specificproject permission, but not necessarily the Administer Jira .

-Without the Jira Administrator, however, project administrators can do the following:
+Without the Administer Jira, however, project administrators can do the following:

 - Edit the project name